greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_java.html.md

     The file `gphosts_file` contains a list of the Greenplum Database hosts.

-3. Set the `pljava_classpath` server configuration parameter in the master `postgresql.conf` file.
+3. Set the `pljava_classpath` server configuration parameter in the coordinator `postgresql.conf` file.
 For this example, the parameter value is a colon \(:\) separated list of the JAR files.
 For example:

     ```
     $ gpconfig -c pljava_classpath -v 'examples.jar:myclasses.jar'